annebrown/my-docs/README.md

 # Description

-Docs to clone for an off the grid def ref.
+Docs to clone for an offline dev ref.

 Contains dev docs, including my notes, and cheatsheets and manuals collected from other sources.